-Set forth below are the largest employers located in Catoosa County as of Third Quarter, 2023 and their type of service.
+Set forth below are the largest employers located in Catoosa County as of Fourth Quarter, 2024 and their type of service.
 There can be no assurance that any employer listed below will continue to operate at such level.
 No independent investigation has been made of, and no representation can be made as to, the stability or financial condition of the companies listed.

 Employer Type of Business

 Costco Wholesale Retail

 Five Star Food Service Restaurant/Food

 Food City Restaurant/Food

+Home Depot Retail

 Lowe's Home Centers, Inc. Retail

 NHC of Fort Oglethorpe Healthcare

 Propex Operating Company, Inc. Manufacturing

 Publix Super Market, Inc. Retail

 Shaw Industries Group, Inc. Manufacturing

-Home Depot Retail

 Walmart Retail

-Source: Georgia Department of Labor

-Represents employment covered by unemployment insurance, excluding all government agencies except correctional institutions, state and local hospitals, state colleges, and universities.
+Source: Georgia Department of Labor.
+Data represents employment covered by unemployment insurance, excluding all government agencies except correctional institutions, state and local hospitals, state colleges, and universities.
 Employers are listed alphabetically by area, not by the number of employees.